Alpha Phi Sigma

-- Must be a declared Criminal Justice Major or Minor
+- Must be a declared Criminology Major or Criminal Justice Minor

-- Successfully completed a minimum of 4 Criminal Justice courses
+- Successfully completed a minimum of 4 Criminal Justice/Criminology courses

 - Successfully completed one-third of total hours required for graduation

-- GPA rank in the top third of all Criminal Justice Majors
+- GPA rank in the top third of all Criminology/Criminal Justice Majors

 - Achieved a minimum field of study GPA of 3.2 on a 4.0 scale

 - Achieved a minimum cumulative GPA of 3.2 on a 4.0 scale

 - Upon recommendation, $50 one-time dues